Buck Sexton is in on my and and and what about who's Tuesday?

 But I was just wondering if Chelsea Clinton had been ambassador in Benghazi instead of Ambassador Stevens.

-But you know on the other hand there's a heartlessness to the way Hillary and Obama reacted to this Benghazi thing.
+But, you know, on the other hand, there's a heartlessness to the way Hillary and Obama reacted to this Benghazi thing.

 You'd think they'd been best friends since third grade.

-And what is impressive in a kind of cold way is the heartlessness uh of these guys when it doesn't serve their political narrative.
+And what is impressive in a kind of cold way is the heartlessness of these guys when it doesn't serve their political narrative.

 He agreed with them.